stevekinney/stevekinney.net/src/writing/svelte-stores.md

 ## Creating Your Own Custom Store

-Here is an obnoxiously simple store that you definitely shouldn't use, but should illustrate how simple it actually is under the hood.
+Here is an obnoxiously simple store that you definitely shouldn't use, but should illustrate how simple it is under the hood.

 ```js
 const createWritableStore = (value) => {